mrdvt92/perl-Array-Intersection/README.md

 # DESCRIPTION

-This package exports the intersection() function which uses the magic of a hash slice to return an intersection of the data.  i
+This package exports the intersection() function which uses the magic of a hash slice to return an intersection of the data.

 ## LIMITATIONS